ksysoev/mcp-go-tools/README.md

 ## Using with Cline

-To use this MCP server with Cline, add it to Cline's MCP settings file located at:
+To use this MCP server with Cline, add it to Cline's MCP settings
-- VSCode: `~/Library/Application Support/Code/User/globalStorage/saoudrizwan.claude-dev/settings/cline_mcp_settings.json`
-- Claude Desktop App: `~/Library/Application Support/Claude/claude_desktop_config.json`

 Add the following configuration to the `mcpServers` object in the settings file: